highlights of operations

 caring for the environment

-In January 2014, Chevron employees witnessed the results of their environmental stewardship when 69 olive ridley sea turtle eggs hatched on a beach adjacent to Chevron’s Batangas Terminal.
-More than 600 employees, Caltex retailers, business partners, teachers and students cleaned the beach of trash and debris, which revealed a nest containing 110 turtle eggs.
-We worked closely with the Department of Environment and Natural Resources and wildlife experts to move the nest to drier ground, where the turtles hatched, then made their way to the sea.
-Chevron has since created a sea turtle encounter training program for employees, contractors and visitors.
+In 2014, Chevron employees witnessed the results of their environmental stewardship when 69 olive ridley sea turtle eggs hatched on a beach adjacent to Chevron’s Batangas terminal.
+More than 600 employees, Caltex retailers, business partners, teachers and students cleaned the beach of trash and debris, which improved conditions for the turtles to nest in the area.
+We worked closely with the Department of Environment and Natural Resources and wildlife experts to move the nesting area to drier ground, where the turtles hatched then made their way to the sea.
+Chevron has since created a sea turtle encounter training program for employees, contractors and visitors and has made coastal cleanup in Batangas an annual employee volunteer activity.
+Between December 2018 and January 2019, seven nesting sites were discovered along the shore with an average of 100 eggs per nesting site.
+A total of 250 sea turtle hatchlings were returned to the sea in February 2019.

 Chevron is collaborating with the Cabiokid Foundation, Inc., the Tiwi local government and the Department of Education to establish a model farm to train teachers, students and parents in sustainable agricultural technologies.

-We support the Malampaya Foundation Inc., which helped local communities implement effective coastal resource management plans.
+We supported the Malampaya Foundation Inc., which helped local communities implement effective coastal resource management plans.
 In 2014, 17 conservation agreements were signed throughout the provinces of Palawan and Oriental Mindoro.

 record of achievement